jookies/jasmin/misc/doc/sources/routing/index.rst

 * **getAll()**: Will return all the provisioned routes
 * **flush()**: Will remove all provisioned routes

-The **getConnectorFor(routable)** will get the right route to consider for a given routable, this method will iterate through all the provisioned routes in descendant order to call their respective **matchFilters(routable)** method.
+The **getRouteFor(routable)** will get the right route to consider for a given routable, this method will iterate through all the provisioned routes in descendant order to call their respective **matchFilters(routable)** method.

 .. figure:: /resources/routing/RoutingTable.png